-When you open Default apps and select a default program for Web browser, Email or any other item, the Choose an app dialog pops up but nothing may happen when you the select a item from the list.
+When you open Default apps and select a default program for Web browser, Email or any other item, the Choose an app dialog pops up but nothing happens when you select an item from the list.
 Here is a small video clip that explains the problem.

 I’ve been working on this issue for the past few days, collecting logs from users who faced this problem.
-Based on my observation the problem happens if Windows is unable to generate the hash when user tries to set file associations.
+Based on my observation the problem happens if Windows is unable to generate the hash when the user tries to set file associations.
 This is a user profile specific issue, seen mainly for Local user accounts (if the user had switched from a Microsoft account earlier).
-Regardless, the Default Programs (Control Panel) works perfectly and can be used as a workaround.

-Easy way to fix the problem is to switch to a Microsoft account.
-Open Settings (Winkey + i) and click Accounts
+The easiest way to fix the problem is to switch to a Microsoft account.

-In Your email and accounts, click Sign in with a Microsoft account instead
+Click Start → Settings → click Accounts → Your email and accounts → click Sign in with a Microsoft account instead

 If you don’t want to switch to a Microsoft Account, but wish to continue using the Local Account, then use these steps: